This post may contain affiliate links. Please read our disclosure policy.

-Dried Guajillo chiles and Pasilla chiles – These add both heat and flavor to the marinade.
+- Dried Guajillo chiles and Pasilla chiles – These dried chiles add both heat and flavor to the marinade.
 Both should be easily found in the Hispanic aisle of your local grocery store, dried and packaged.
 Otherwise you can find them on Amazon.

-Spices – Dried oregano, ground cinnamon, cumin powder, salt, black pepper, ground cloves, Ground annatto (this spice is similar to paprika and can be substituted if necessary).
+- Spices – Dried oregano, ground cinnamon, cumin powder, salt, black pepper, ground cloves, Ground annatto (this spice is similar to paprika or chili powder and can be substituted if necessary).

 How To Make Stovetop Al Pastor Tacos

-Make the marinade.
-The marinade is made with boiled and softened guajillo and pasilla chiles, onion, and garlic cloves.
+Make the marinade – The marinade is made with boiled and softened dried guajillo chiles and pasilla chiles, onion, and garlic cloves.
 Blend them together in a blender or food processor until smooth with orange juice, pineapple juice, and spices until smooth.

-Slice the pork roast.
-The whole pork roast is thinly sliced, then tossed with the sauce.
+Slice the pork roast – The whole pork roast is thinly sliced, then tossed with the sauce.
 The thin slices of pork ensure that every bite will be packed with flavor.
-(If cooking in the slow cooker or Instant Pot you’ll cut the meat into chunks).
+(If cooking in the slow cooker or Instant Pot you’ll cut the meat into chunks instead).

-Marinate.
-Add the pork and marinade into a bowl or resealable bag – give it a toss around and make sure all the pork pieces are covered.
-Marinate in the fridge for at least 6 hours or overnight.
-The longer you can marinate, the more tender and flavorful the meat will be.
+Marinate – Spread each piece of meat on both sides with the marinade until all of the meat is covered.
+Add the pork to a bowl or resealable bag then put in the fridge and marinate in the fridge for at least 6 hours or overnight.
+The longer you can marinate, the more tender and flavorful the pastor meat will be.

 Both use pork, but the difference lies in both the preparation of the pork and the cooking method.
 Carnitas are made by slow cooking or braising the pork and then browned to finish, while al pastor is marinated and grilled.